Why ADHD in Girls Is Often Overlooked

 “Girls with ADHD are in deep trouble in a lot of ways,” says Hinshaw.
 In 2009 and 2010, his team analyzed results from follow-up interviews of 140 girls who were aged seven to 12 when first surveyed, 10 years earlier.
 His data, along with other reports over the last five years, show that girls with ADHD are at a significantly increased risk for problems ranging from low academic achievement to drug and alcohol abuse, and even suicide attempts.
 Females, in general, suffer greater rates of anxiety and depression than males, and it appears that the rate is even more pronounced when ADHD is a factor.

-A study published in the Archives of General Psychiatry found that girls with ADHD were at far higher risk than other girls, and boys with the disorder, for depression and suicide attempts.
-Another report, published in the American Journal of Psychiatry, revealed that girls with ADHD were more likely than others to engage in antisocial and addictive behavior, and to suffer from anxiety.
+A study published in the Archives of General Psychiatry found that girls with ADHD were at far higher risk than other girls, and boys with the disorder, for mood disorders.
+Another report, published in the American Journal of Psychiatry, revealed that girls with ADHD were more likely than others to engage in antisocial and addictive behavior, and to have anxiety.

 What’s clear from his follow-up, Hinshaw says, is that girls with ADHD share with boys the strong risks of school failure, rejection by peers, and substance abuse.
-Unlike boys, they also have a particularly high risk for developing depression, self-injuring behavior, and eating disorders.
+Unlike boys, they also have a particularly high risk for developing a mood disorder, self-injuring behavior, and eating disorders.
 “In other words, girls with ADHD appear to show a wider range of difficult outcomes than do boys,” he says.

 Hinshaw says girls are harmed by earlier, and more effective, socialization.
 They are trained from an early age not to make trouble, and to disguise mistakes and miscues.
 They turn their frustration on themselves, rather than others.